 Small businesses in certain industries need equipment to get started.
 One way to finance the equipment is to lease it through a finance company.
 Most equipment leases are structured so that the finance company buys the equipment and rents it to you for a monthly payment.
 Once the lease ends, you can buy the equipment from the finance company for a fairly modest cost.
 Learn more about leasing.

 Before finishing the article, we would like to discuss four common funding sources that usually don’t work for many small business entrepreneurs.
 There is nothing wrong with these sources, per-se; rather, they are just not the right source of money to start a new small business.

 Source #10: The bank

-For some reason, most business books recommend that you consider a bank loan to start a business.
+Most business books recommend that you consider a bank loan to start a business.
 This approach may work well in theory but not in practice.
-Banks lend only against assets.
-Unless you have a business with assets or you have substantial personal assets, you will not qualify for a commercial line of credit or bank loan.
-However, bank loans may be a good source of funding later on, once your business has grown.
+Banks lend only against assets and cash flow.
+Unless you have a business with assets or substantial personal assets, you will not qualify for a commercial line of credit or bank loan.
+However, bank loans may be a good source of funding later on once your business has grown.

 Source #11: Venture capitalists and angel investors

 Venture capitalists and angel investors can be a great source of financing if your company has the right opportunity for them.
 Consider venture financing only if you have an innovative concept with high margins that can scale quickly.
 Getting this type of funding is notoriously difficult.
 As a matter of fact, many entrepreneurs spend weeks or months creating presentations and pitching to venture capitalists and end up with nothing to show for their efforts.